Freedom FilesFreedom Files

 Antigua & Barbuda CBI

-A sovereign second passport in four to six months. $230K donation or $300K real estate, visa-free to roughly 150 destinations, and five days of presence across the first five years.
+A sovereign second passport in four to six months. $230K donation or $300K real estate, visa-free to roughly 150 destinations, and a light physical-presence requirement across the first five years of citizenship.

 Investment from